The Dry Corridor

 WFP Relief efforts in the dry corridor

-Climate shocks – like El Niño – affect the planting and harvesting of crops in the Dry Corridor – and they’ll only worsen the already fragile food security communities face in the Dry Corridor.
-Now, COVID-19 is pushing even more people in the region into poverty and hunger.
+Climate shocks – like El Niño – affect the planting and harvesting of crops in the Dry Corridor and only worsen the already fragile food security communities face.

 Photo: WFP/Rein Skullerud